abtion/guidelines/best-practices/inclusive-language.md

 > increased manpower.

 **Good**
-> We decided to hire a new chair and two new sales representative to cope with
+> We decided to hire a new chair and two new sales representatives to cope with
 > the increased workforce.

 ## `master` branch